laurentj/slimerjs/README.md

   providing these methods: debug, log, info, warn, error, trace, clear, dir, dirxml, group, groupEnd
-- a slimer object (and a phantom object that is a reference to slimer for compatibility): it will provide the [API of PhantomJS 1.7](https://github.com/ariya/phantomjs/wiki/API-Reference), but all of its properties and methods are not implemented
+- a slimer object (and a phantom object that is a reference to slimer for compatibility): it will provide the [API of PhantomJS 1.7](https://github.com/ariya/phantomjs/wiki/API-Reference), but all of its properties and methods are not implemented yet
 - a require function to load CommonJS modules
 - You can load and use the **system** module
 - You can load and use the **fs** module although its implementation is not finished